Nintendo Switch 2 vs Nintendo Switch: How does the newest handheld compare in 2025

 (Image credit: Nintendo)

 The Joy-Con have had a glow up.
-The new Nintendo Switch 2 Joy-Con have been stretched into a much taller form factor than the previous model's.
+The new Switch 2 Joy-Cons have been stretched into a much taller form factor than the previous model's.
 That should make for a more comfortable hold overall, especially with the slimmer silhouette and more rounded edges, though we're yet to test the handheld fully.

-The thumbsticks now have a blue / orange hue to the base, and Nintendo did make a fair show of swirling those sticks around - potentially hinting at a more sturdy Hall effect design?
-That's all conjecture, but by and large these sticks look similar to the original model.
+The thumbsticks now have a blue/orange hue to the base, and Nintendo did make a fair show of swirling those sticks around - potentially hinting at a more sturdy Hall effect design?
+That's all conjecture, but by and large, these sticks look similar to the original model.

 Face and d-pad buttons remain the same, and home and screenshot buttons are still in their standard positions.
 There is, however, an extra button placed underneath the Home, in a similar style to the screenshot grabber.
 This could be that elusive 'C' button that was rumored earlier in the week, though its use is still unknown.